Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks: Introduction

 \section{Introduction}

 Modeling and recognition of surgical activities poses an interesting research problem as the need for assistance and guidance through automation is addressed by the community.
 Although a number of recent works studied automatic recognition of surgical activities, generalizability of these works remain a challenge.
-Moreover, the need for representations with greater expressive power that we can use not only to recognize surgical activities but also in control of autonomous systems is growing.
+Moreover, the need for representations with greater expressive power, such as graphs, that we can use not only to recognize surgical activities but also to bridge the gap between recognition and control in autonomous systems is growing.

 Frame based image cues have been widely used for recognition of surgical activities.
-Although these studies have been tremendously successful in terms of high accuracy, a major setback is that their performances are limited to the dataset that they are modeled on and they are prone to overfitting.
-The generalizability across different tasks and different datasets remains a challenge.
-For example, placing a \textit{Tie Knot} might occur during a task of \textit{Suturing on Tissue} and also during the more specific and challenging task of \textit{Urethrovesical Anastomosis (UVA)} that involves stitching and reconnecting two anatomical structures together.
-If we heavily rely on image cues of the surgical scene, these surgical activities would have very different representations.
-Kinematic data captured from the surgeon and patient side manipulators are also limited as the inverse kinematics of the end effectors are not sensitive enough.
-In order to overcome the challenge of generalizability across different tasks and different datasets, we need to define more generic representations of surgical activities that are robust to scene variation.
+Although these studies have been tremendously successful in terms of high accuracy, a major setback is that their performances are limited to the dataset they are modeled on, and they are often prone to overfitting.
+The generalizability across different tasks and datasets remains a challenge.
+For example, placing a \textit{Tie Knot} might occur during a task of \textit{Suturing on Tissue} and also during the more specific and challenging task of \textit{Urethrovesical Anastomosis (UVA)} that involves stitching and reconnecting two anatomical structures together \cite{Sarikaya2017}.
+If we heavily rely on image cues of the surgical scene, representations of these surgical activities vary greatly.